google-deepmind/mujoco/doc/APIreference.rst

 ray intersections which are much more efficient. aspectratio is the viewport width/height. relx and rely are the relative coordinates of the 2D point of interest in the viewport (usually mouse cursor).
 The function returns the id of the geom under the specified 2D point, or -1 if there is no geom (note that they skybox if present is not a model geom).
 The 3D coordinates of the clicked point are returned in selpnt.
-See ``simulate.cc`` for an illustration.
+See :ref:`simulate.cc <saSimulate>` for an illustration.

 .. _Visualization-api: